scionproto/scion/doc/ControlPlanePKI.md

 #### TAAC Dissemination

 Contrary to TRCs, TAACs are not discovered through the beaconing process.
-Even tough attestations are first class citizens, we do not want to force ASes to use them for their internal decision making.
+Even though attestations are first class citizens, we do not want to force ASes to use them for their internal decision making.
 The verifiers periodically check whether a new TAAC exists.
 This is done in a hierarchical manner.
 Core ASes query the RAA directly.
 Non-core query their core.
 End hosts query the local AS.